 Everyone needs a bed to sleep on and therefore is another common household item that needs to be removed.
 Old beds are undesirable, especially for new tenants.
 Who knows what happened to the old mattress.

 7) Disposal of bulky items

 Large items such as wardrobes, cupboards and dressers can be a real hassle to remove and dispose of.
 It is near impossible to get rid of it yourself.
 Help such as a professional rubbish removal is definitely needed to clear out bulky items.

-Paul’s Rubbish Removal are experts in rubbish deportation in Sydney.
+Paul’s Rubbish Removal are experts in rubbish removal in Sydney.
 We handle deceased estate cleanup professionally and respectfully.
 We ensure that junk is carefully removed from the estate so that no damages are left behind.
 We also clean up after ourselves to leave the place tidy and clean.
 Please do not hesitate to call us on 0407 125 125 for a free deceased estate cleanup quote.